Skip to content

 How Group Long Term Care Coverage Works

-Because the underlying chassis is often a permanent life insurance policy, the plan can provide multiple layers of protection.
-While the insured is healthy, the policy may build cash value.
-If long term care is needed, the LTC or chronic illness benefit can be used to help pay for care.
-If the insured never needs care, a life insurance benefit can still pass to their beneficiaries, subject to policy terms.
+In many designs, the coverage is built on a permanent life insurance policy chassis that includes a long term care or chronic illness benefit.
+This structure can create a “multi-use” solution.
+While the insured is healthy, the policy may build cash value based on policy terms.
+If long term care is needed, the long term care or chronic illness benefit can help pay for care.
+If care is never needed, a life insurance benefit may still pass to beneficiaries, subject to the policy design and how benefits were used.

 Cash Benefits and Flexible Care Choices